digiwand/personal-site-v1/README.md

 This Next.js project is a work in progress.

-The code is not the cleanest yet because I'm experimenting and throwing code quickly together...
+The code is not the cleanest yet because I'm experimenting and throwing code quickly together.

 </br>